dfranx/Colly/README.md

 world.Create(map_width, map_height, cell_width, cell_height);
 ```

-For example, to create a 16x16 grid with 64x64 cells, it would look like this:
+For example, to create a 16x16 grid map with 64x64 cells, it would look like this:
 ```c++
 world.Create(16, 16, 64, 64);
 ```